pulumi/docs/content/blog/query-kubernetes/index.md

 title: Introducing Pulumi Query
 authors: ["joe-duffy"]
 tags: ["Pulumi-News", "Kubernetes"]
-meta_desc: "Today we announced Pulumi Query, an SDK for programmatically querying cloud resources."
+meta_desc: ""Announcing Pulumi Pulumi Query, an SDK for programmatically querying cloud resources."
-date: "2019-11-14"
+date: "2019-11-20"
 meta_image: "pulumi-crosswalk-k8s.png"
 ---

-It is too hard to answer simple questions about Kubernetes resources.
+We often need answers to simple questions about Kubernetes resources.
 Questions like:

 * How many distinct versions of MySQL are running in my cluster?
 * Which Pods are scheduled on nodes with high memory pressure?